JMarkstrom/fido2-tools-collection/README.md

 These features greatly simplify tasks related to AAGUID white-listing and aides the user in assessing the likelihood of performing successful attestation checks.

 ### 📖 Usage
-1. Install and run the app
+1. double-click ```mds-checker.exe``` to run the app
+2. Approve elevation (run-as) when prompted(!)
-2. Insert a YubiKey to aquire it's AAGUID
+3. Insert a YubiKey to aquire it's AAGUID (this happens automatically)
-3. Use the Copy button to copy the AAGUID to clipboard
+4. Use the Copy button (shown onlt on successful MDS matching) to copy the AAGUID to clipboard
+5. Optionally paste the AAGUID into your IdP (RP) for white-listing purposes.

 **NOTE**: The app must be run as administrator!

 ## YubiKey PIN Generator
 The [YubiKey PIN Generator](/yubikey-pin-gen.py) is a Python script that facilitates configuration of a YubiKey(s).
 The script: